-Home Reading at Turner School is highly valued.
-Children get better at reading by reading!
-To complement the rich range of reading experiences during school time, our Kindergarten, year 1 and 2 children, some in year 3 as well as many children in our senior small group classes participate in the Home Reading program.
+To support the rich range of reading experiences during school time, our Kindergarten, Year 1 and Year 2 children, some in Year 3 plus many children in our senior small group classes participate in the Home Reading program.
 The main aim of the home reading program is that children will share positive reading experiences with other people who are significant in their lives.
 Children will bring home a wide selection of books and a reading recording log.
 Many of the books will be ones the child can read independently (by themselves) and some, because of their choice will be interest books that parents/carers will read to their child.
 At other times, when a child is tired or the book is a little more challenging in parts, the parent/carer will read with their child.
 Teachers will monitor the selection of books that the child takes home.

-- We need to reflect the busy lives of families with our home learning expectations and we understand that there are times when children cannot give time to homework tasks due to illness of the child or in the family, sporting, club and arts activity commitments, travel by a parent, complex family arrangements and also just the need for special ‘family time’.
+- We need to reflect the busy lives of families with our home learning expectations and we understand that there are times when children cannot give time to home learning tasks due to illness of the child or in the family, sporting, club and arts activity commitments, travel by a parent, complex family arrangements and also just the need for special ‘family time’.
 We ask that parents/carers communicate these times to their child’s teacher

 - Home learning should not cause friction or grief within the family.

 There will be no formal Home learning set for Kindergarten, Years 1 and 2.
 Home Reading is an expectation and we seek the support of families to help their child with their reading on as many days of the week as possible.
 In addition, K, 1/2 class teachers may ask children to prepare for oral language groups or do some finding out about topics they are inquiring into that term.
 They may ask children to bring in interesting objects or photos as ‘seeds’ for their Writer’s Notebook writing sessions.